enamelizer/KSP-Haystack-Plugin/README.md

 Licence
 -------
-This code is licenced under The MIT License (MIT).
+This code is licensed under The MIT License (MIT).